 How to manage and organize your Google Photos

 Uploaded your entire photographic collection to Google Photos?
 Naturally, you’ll want to organize and sort your archive for easy navigation.

 Google Photos offers album functionality, so you can easily group selected photos into folders in the cloud.
 Either select several photos and click the plus symbol to add them to an album, or go to the ‘Albums’ tab to create a new album first then add photos.
 You’ll then be able to share these albums easily with family and friends.
-You can’t, though, put albums inside albums or group them together, so organization options are relatively limited compared to some other services.

 The real magic of Google Photos lies in its machine learning smarts.
 Provided you’re happy for Google’s AI engine to trawl through your whole photo library, it’s incredibly good at intelligently detecting subjects, faces and objects, which you can then find by entering terms in the search bar.